DaniGuardiola/egolatron/README.md

 Just check the [`extension/content-script.js`](extension/content-script.js) file.

 It's all there, well-organized and with many many comments.
 Maybe too many.
-Oh, and no dependencies or build process.
+There are no dependencies or build scripts.

 ## How to thank me for this incredible and necessary contribution to humanity